Azavar/SST-API/Bulk Registration ReadMe.md

 This can be done by sending a `<BulkRegistrationDocument>` with `<DocumentType>` set to `BulkRegistrationCOU` and `<BulkRegistrationHeader>/<FilingType>` set to `BulkRegCOU` and `<ActionCode>` set to `C` and using `<BusinessInfo>` section

-`<EffectiveDate>` will be ignored, but it is required for schema validation.
 #### Update Business Info - Example
 ````xml
 <BulkRegistrationTransmission xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" xmlns:xsd="http://www.w3.org/2001/XMLSchema" transmissionVersion="SST2015V01">